 The risk on planes

-The risk comes from touching or coming into close contact with infected individuals.
-As we still don’t know how the current strain of the coronavirus spreads it’s hard to conclude what will happens when flying.
-However, researchers have looked at how influenza (flu) spreads on a single aisle airplanes and found that passengers sitting in window seats have the lowest likelihood of coming into contact with an infected person.
+The risk comes from touching or coming into close contact with infected individuals – defined as being within 1 metres for 15 minutes.
+As we still don’t know how the current strain of the coronavirus spreads, it’s hard to conclude what will happens when flying.
+However, researchers have looked at how influenza (flu) spreads on single aisle airplanes and found that passengers sitting in window seats have the lowest likelihood of coming into contact with an infected person.
 The virus is most likely to be transmitted to passengers within one row of the infected individual.
-According to the WHO’s, people outside a two-seat range usually have a low probability of getting infected.
+According to the WHO, people outside a two-seat range usually have a low probability of getting infected.

-People are unlikely to stay seated throughout the flight, and will make trips to the washrooms, so having healthy habits might help.
+However, people are unlikely to stay seated throughout the flight, and will make trips to the washrooms, so having healthy habits might help.
 The Center of Disease Prevention and Control (CDC)’s guidance promotes healthy habits when you’re on an airplane.
-Wash your hands with soap and/or use an alcohol-based hand sanitizer after touching any surfaces.
-There’s evidence of coronaviruses lasting longer on surfaces than other viruses, around three to 12 hours, so washing your hands matters.
+It recommends washing your hands with soap and/or use an alcohol-based hand sanitizers.
+There’s evidence of coronaviruses lasting longer on surfaces than other viruses, around three to 12 hours, so washing your hands matter.
 Wiping down surfaces will also help prevent the spread.

 What to do on a flight?

-So the advice is simple; wash your hands, avoid touching your face and try not to come into contact with coughing passengers.
-We will bring sanitising wipes with us on our next flight.
-Next week, we will be on British Airways’ First Class in the 747, and the cleanliness on British Airways’ cabins have always been an issue for us as it’s frequently dirty.
-So we’ll be doing a Noami Campbell and wiping our seats down with sanitising wipes when we get to our seats!
+So the advice is clear; wash your hands, avoid touching your face and try not to come into contact with coughing passengers.
+Sitting by the window reduces your chances.
+We flew on British Airways’ First Class in the 747 recently, and the cleanliness on British Airways’ cabins have always been an issue for us as it’s frequently dirty.
+We had to do a Noami Campbell and wiped down our seats with sanitising wipes before we took off.

 It’s outside of our control who we sit next to on a plane.
-We hope that airlines and airports are vigilant with monitoring people that might be ill or have travelled to China recently.
-Update: The UK government has introduced advanced monitoring at airports with direct flights from China.
+We hope that airlines and airports remain vigilant with monitoring people that might be ill or have travelled to China or infected regions recently.

-What to do if you have booked flights to China?
+What to do if you have booked flights to affected regions?

-For the latest travel to China, be sure to check your official government websites for advice.
+For the latest advice and travel to affected regions be sure to check your official government websites for advice.

 BG1’s take on flying and coronavirus

-We recommend to take official advice and not to travel to China.
-The situation is still evolving, so more evidence is needed to understand how the disease spreads and how quickly it’s spreading.
+We recommend to take official advice and not to travel at the moment.
+The situation is still evolving, so more evidence is needed to understand how the disease spreads, but we do know it’s highly infectious.
 What’s certain is that there is a lot of media attention and countless social media posts about this, so sometimes it’s hard to distil the truth from the myth.
+Be respectful.

 Our advice is to be discerning with what you read online.
 Take recommendations from official government sources or organisations like the WHO, the CDC in the US or Public Health England in the UK.

 In the age of social media and information about coronavirus and flying is readily available online, like the virus, misinformation can spread quickly.
-So always look out for official pages and advice!
-Common sense and remaining vigilant is the best preventative measure for the virus.
+Always look out for official pages and advice.
+Common sense and remaining vigilant is the best preventative measure against the virus.
+Just remember, we all have to do our part in helping to stop the spread.
+Don’t forget to practice good hygiene and self-isolate if you feel unwell.
+If you do travel, please respect the seriousness of the situation, and do you can to social-distance so that we can all work together to limit the spread.

-Notes: This is our take on the situation.
+Notes: This is our take on the situation with flying and coronavirus.
 You might want to do your own research before making your mind up on whether you should cancel your flight.
 If you have a different point of view be sure to comment below and let us know.